Background

 The importance of these initial object relations with primary objects, that's why they are called primary, cannot be overestimated, cannot be overstated.

 If the baby's relationship, object relations, if the baby's interactions with the primary objects, mother, father, caregivers, if the interaction with the primary objects is good, is healthy, is functional, these needs are satisfied, they go away.

 They go away.
 The fragments that used to take care of these needs, the fragments that were misidentified with these needs in the baby's mind, the fragments that were actually needs, but perceived as self, these fragments go away because they are no longer needed.
 The needs are satisfied.
-And they go away by merging.
-And the more they merge, the more the self emerges.

 Let me recap this.
 It's not an easy concept.

 The baby has needs.
 The baby has zero knowledge, is totally 100% ignorant, like most politicians.

+So the baby has needs and doesn't know what to do.
+He doesn't know what are these needs.
+He doesn't know anything about the world.
 He cannot design strategies.
 He doesn't know anything.
 He can cope with nothing.
 He is absolutely, utterly 100 million percent dependent on his parents or caregivers.

 So because the baby has no access to anything else, not to cognitions, not to developed emotions, not to affect, not to other people via object relations, not to reality.
 The baby has access to nothing.

-The only thing the baby has access to are his needs.
 So he thinks my needs are me.
 I am my needs.
 Needs are me, me are needs.
 We are one.

-And then each need consumes mental energy to satisfy.
 In order to satisfy a need, in order to meet some need, in order to gratify, cater to some need, the baby needs to invest mental energy.
-And he invests mental energy in this need.

 And this is an element of the self.
-This mental energy is composed of emotions, of cognitions, of many elements.
+This mental energy is comprised of emotions, of cognitions, of many elements.
 And it is a fragment of the self.
 It is a section of the self.

 So each need comes with a corresponding fragment of the self.
 The self is affected in the need.
 There is emotional investment, there is investment in the need.